How To Build a Real Estate Portfolio for Lasting Wealth

 So, using the buy and hold strategy, an investor might start out with one property, manage it for some time, then sell or use cash out refinancing to invest in other properties.

-Both tenants and landlords appreciate the flexibility that short-term rentals offer.
-If you are a landlord, you may decide to use your property for a month as a vacation getaway, while you make money from short-term and flexible leases for the rest of the year.
-Renters are not locked into 1-year contracts.
-Typically, they rent a property for no more than 30 days.
+Both tenants and landlords appreciate the flexibility that short-term and mid-term rentals offer.
+If you are a landlord, you may decide to use your property for a month as a vacation getaway, while you make money from flexible leases for the rest of the year.
+Renters like it because they are not locked into one-year contracts.
+Typically, renting a property for 30 days to three to six months.

-In a way, the short-term real estate portfolio strategy is similar to buy and hold in that you can invest your profits into purchasing another property for short-term renting.
+In a way, the short-term and mid-term real estate portfolio strategy is similar to buy and hold in that you can invest your profits into purchasing another property for short-term renting.

 3. Fix and flip strategy